 When is getting a personal loan a good idea, and when is it a bad one?

 Whether taking out a personal loan is a smart financial move or one that could sink you deeper into debt depends, at least in part, on the reason you want a loan.
 Good reasons, like reducing or paying off credit card debt, can help you improve your financial health.
-Bad reasons, such as buying things you can’t afford, can increase your debt and end up harming your credit.
+Other reasons, such as buying things you can’t afford, can increase your debt and end up harming your credit.

 Either way, a personal loan isn’t easy money or a quick fix.
 You should proceed with caution when getting a personal loan, even if it’s for a very good reason.